fix8mt/uri/README.md

 This implementation is header only.
 Apart from standard C++20 includes there are no external dependencies needed in your application.
 [Catch2](https://github.com/catchorg/Catch2.git) is used for the built-in unit tests.

-## 1. Obtaining the source, building the examples
+## i.
+Obtaining the source, building the examples
 To clone and default build all the examples, including the unit tests.
 ```bash
 git clone git@github.com:fix8mt/uri.git